adimidania/adimidania/README.md

 ###

-<p align="left">- 🤗 Your favorite 23 years old ISFJ.<br>- 👩‍💻 Working from home on some AI stuff.<br>- 📚 I'm currently learning about AI Agents, Full-stack Web Development, and DevOps.<br>- ⚡ In my free time I listen to podcasts and play with my pets.<br></p>
+<p align="left">-- 👩‍💻 Working from home on some AI stuff.<br>- 📚 I'm currently learning about AI Agents, Full-stack Web Development, and DevOps.<br>- ⚡ In my free time I listen to podcasts and play with my pets.<br></p>

 ###